surajsahani/surajsahani/README.md

 -->
 ### I'm extremely enthusiastic about life, believe that life is too short to work on things that don't interest you, and I'm always on the hunt for learning something new.
 ### I'm a passionate about building fundamental component that underpin great android.
 I love exploring new technologies and currently learning new skills.
-- 🔭 I’m currently working on Portfolio
+- 🔭 I’m currently working on Android Jetpack
-- 🌱 I’m currently learning Android Development
+- 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on Android
-- 🤔 I’m looking for help with Github
+- 🤔 I’m looking for help with Data Structures and Algorithms
 - 💬 Ask me about Android Development
 - 📫 How to reach me: surajkumarsahani1997@gmail.com
 - 😄 Pronouns: He